- Program Code:3404

-The Computer Systems Technician – Networking program, offered in a two-year delivery format, lets you quickly enter the job market.
+The Computer Systems Technician – Networking program, offered in a two-year delivery format, will allow you to quickly enter the job market.

-This diploma program, facilitated by the School of Engineering Technology and Applied Science, incorporates the latest in computer systems and network technology into its Computer Systems Technician courses to reflect the ever-growing innovations of the digital revolution.
+Facilitated by the School of Engineering Technology and Applied Science, this diploma program will incorporate the latest in computer systems and network technology into its courses to reflect the ever-growing innovations of the digital revolution.

-Committed faculty members maintain a close watch on trends in the industry to ensure the topics truly reflect the ever-growing digital industry as they guide you through your courses.
+As committed faculty members guide you through your courses, they'll maintain a close watch on trends in the industry to ensure the topics truly reflect the ever-growing digital industry.

-Once you complete the program, you will be able to launch a career in technical support in the growing fields of Internet, intranet, extranet and telecom networks.
+Once you complete the program, you'll be able to launch a career in technical support in the growing Internet, intranet, extranet and telecom networks fields.

-Please note: Qualified college or university graduates with a background in networks may gain direct admission into semester three of this two-year program and receive their Computer Systems Technician - Networking diploma in two semesters (program #3424).
+Please note: Qualified college or university graduates with a background in networks may gain direct admission into Semester 3 of this two-year program and receive their Computer Systems Technician - Networking diploma in two semesters (program #3424).

 |Course Code||Course Title|